vteams/open-source-billing/README.md

 Open Source Billing
 ===================

-A simple web application to create and send invoices, make payments, manage clients and companies.
+A simple web application to create and send invoices, receive payments, manage clients and companies.
 It generates reports of Item sales, payments, and collected revenues.
 It supports multi languages and multi currencies.
 This application is developed in Ruby on Rails v4.1.8. and Ruby v2.0.0.
 This document describe the OSB application setup on ubuntu 14.04 LTS  machine.

 Features
 ---------

--* A nice looking Dashboard with graph and your key metrics -* Create and send invoices to your clients
+-* A nice looking Dashboard with graph and key metrics -* Create and send invoices to your clients
--* Create and send estimate to your clients
+-* Create and send estimates to your clients
--* Create expense for your clients
+-* Create/Manage expenses
--* Time Tracking for running project of your client
+-* Time Tracking for running projects
--* Invoice for project logs
+-* Generate invoice from project log hours
--* Estimate to invoice
+-* Convert estimate to invoice
 -* Recurring invoices
--* Enter payments against sent invoices
+-* Receive payments against sent invoices
 -* Partial payments tracking
 -* Receive payments through Paypal and credit card
--* Invoice dispute management
+-* Invoice dispute handling
 -* Manage billing for your multiple sister companies under one account -* Export invoices to PDF
--* Export estimate to PDF
+-* Export estimates to PDF
 -* Import data from Freshbooks
 -* Reports like `Payments Collected`, `Aged Accounts Receivable`, `Revenue By Client`, `Items Sales` and more to come